Sample size calculations for multilevel factorial longitudinal cluster randomised trials: Variable cluster-period sizes

 \section{Variable cluster-period sizes}

-Up until now, we have assumed that there are the same number of observations in each cluster-period cell.
+In the previous derivations we assumed that there are the same number of observations in each cluster-period cell.
 For clinical trials for example this is rarely the case.
 So we now consider the case where there are a random number $m_{i,j}$ of observations in each cluster-period $(i,j)$.
 Even when there are a random number of observations in each cluster period, it is common for trials with individual randomisation to do block-randomisation, thus guaranteeing that the desired proportion of individuals are allocated to each treatment condition within each randomisation block (and hence overall also).
 So we assume that $(1-\pi_Z)m_{i,j}$ of them correspond to $Z=0$ and $\pi_Zm_{i,j}$ of them have $Z=1$ in each cluster period.
 This means that while we allow the number of participants in each cluster-period to vary, the proportion of them allocated to each individual-level treatment is fixed.

 Note that each observation with the same cluster $i$, period $j$ and value of $Z_{i,j,k}$ is exchangeable under our model.
 The GLS estimator is also a linear estimator.
 Thus, if we let $\ell=Z_{i,j,k}$ we know that the estimator will have the same coefficient for each observation with the same value of $(i,j,\ell)$, and so we need only consider means of observations within each group of $(i,j,\ell)$, \emph{i.e.} each cluster-period-$Z$ group.
 That is, let